neuro-actions/mlflow/README.md

 ### `sqlite3.OperationalError: database is locked`
 This might happen under the following circumstances:
 1. the mlflow server parameter `--backend_store_uri` is not set (by default, SQLite is used) or set to use SQLite or a regular file
-2. the filesystem used to handle the file for `--backend_store_uri` does not suppoer the file Lock operation (observed with the Azure File NFS solution).
+2. the filesystem used to handle the file for `--backend_store_uri` does not support the file Lock operation (observed with the Azure File NFS solution).

 To confirm whether you're running in Azure cloud hit `neuro admin get-clusters`.

-A work-around for this is to a platform `disk:` to host the SQLite data, or to use a remote DB, for instance, PostgreSQL.
+A work-around for this is to use a platform `disk:` to host the SQLite data, or to use a remote DB, for instance, PostgreSQL.